Redistributive politics with distortionary taxation

 This paper proposes a first step towards a positive theory of tax instruments.
-We present a model that extends models of redistributive politics by Myerson (1993) and Lizzeri and Persico (2001).
-Two politicians compete in terms of targeted redistributive promises nanced through distortionary taxes.
+We present a model of redistributive politics that extends those of Myerson [R. Myerson, Incentives to cultivate minorities under alternative electoral systems, Amer.
+Polit.
+Sci.
+Rev. 87 (1993) 856-869] and Lizzeri and Persico [A. Lizzeri, N. Persico, The provision of public goods under alternative electoral incentives, Amer.
+Econ.
+Rev. 91 (2001) 225-239].
+Two politicians compete in terms of targeted redistributive promises financed through distortionary taxes.
 We solve for the case of both targetable and non-targetable taxes.
 We prove that there is an imperfect efficiency-targetability trade off on the tax side.
 Politicians prefer targetable taxes over non-targetable ones, especially when the latter are less efficient.
 Yet, targetable taxation is always used even when it is very inefficient compared to non-targetable taxes.

 Crutzen, B.S.Y, & Sahuguet, N. (2009).
 Redistributive politics with distortionary taxation.
 Journal of Economic Theory, 144(1), 264–279. doi:10.1016/j.jet.2008.04.004